Serbian Populist Party Looks To Extend Rule In Double-header Vote - UrduPoint

 Serbian Populist Party Looks To Extend Rule In Double-header Vote

-Belgrade, (APP - UrduPoint / Pakistan Point News - 17th Dec, 2023) Serbians headed to the polls Sunday in elections that will likely see President Aleksandar Vucic's populist party extend its rule, as the strongman leader promised stability and vowed to curb inflation after months of protests.
+Belgrade, (APP - UrduPoint / Pakistan Point News - 17th Dec, 2023) Serbians headed to the polls Sunday in elections that will likely see President Aleksandar Vucic's populist party extend its rule, with the strongman leader promising stability and vowing to curb inflation after months of protests.

-Vucic's right-wing Serbian Progressive Party (SNS) has a double-digit lead over the leading opposition coalition, according to the latest poll by Ipsos.
+Vucic's right-wing Serbian Progressive Party (SNS) had a double-digit lead over the leading opposition coalition, according to the latest poll by Ipsos.

 But the SNS faces hard-fought municipal races in the capital Belgrade, particularly from the loose coalition of opposition parties and candidates running under the Serbia Against Violence banner.